kprohaszka/customerapi/README.md

 	"message": "A customer with this email already exists" }
 ```

+### Constraints:

+-   An email address can only be used once.

 ### Get a Customer by ID
 This endpoint retrieves a specific customer by their ID.